chevalier88/GA_Project_5_Capstone_Multiclass_Legal_Text_Classification_BERT/README.md

 Thus, the classification of legal clauses via machine learning can be very useful to trawl through what is often seen as a necessary evil.
 Are we able to utilize machine learning to classify contract clauses easily?
 The short answer is yes.

 ## Web Scraping
-Our first task is to scrape enough contract clauses from
+Our first task is to scrape enough contract clauses from Lawinsider.com.
+This is a website that functions like a "wikipedia" of contract clauses, categorized by clause type.
+To achieve this, I wrote blocks of code using Selenium that would scrape clauses from infinitely scrolling web pages in the parent site.

 ## EDA
 We observed the basic textual characteristics of contracts by analyzing word counts, clause types and top words and bigrams.